SHORTLISTED FOR THE MAN BOOKER PRIZE 2017

 Brutal and beautiful in equal measure, Elmet is a compelling portrayal of a family living on the fringes of contemporary society, as well as a gripping exploration of the disturbing actions people are capable of when pushed to their limits.

 Fiona Mozley was born in Hackney but grew up in York and studied at Cambridge before moving to Buenos Aires for a year - without speaking any Spanish.
 After briefly working at a literary agency in London, she moved back to York to complete a PhD in Medieval Studies.
 She also has a weekend job at The Little Apple Bookshop in York.
-Elmet is her first novel and has been shortlisted for the Man Booker Prize 2017, a Somerset Maugham Award and the Royal Society of Literature Ondaatje Prize.
-It has also been longlisted for the Women's Prize for Fiction, the International Dylan Thomas Prize and the Polari First Book Prize.
+Elmet is her first novel and won a Somerset Maugham Award.
+It has also been shortlisted for the Man Booker Prize 2017 and the Royal Society of Literature Ondaatje Prize and longlisted for the Women's Prize for Fiction, the International Dylan Thomas Prize and the Polari First Book Prize.

 A quiet explosion of a book, exquisite and unforgettable — The Economist